What makes a PPC campaign successful?

 Do you think everyone is a potential customer for your ecommerce shop?
 Consider if that’s true to get the best ROI.
 Australia, New Zealand, India or Wales?
-An ad in English might display there, but are these good locations for your ad to display?
+When you’re using Google’s search network, a text ad in English might get an ad placement there, but are these good locations for your ad to display?

 Maybe.
 Maybe not.